 Improving your health takes time and support

-Our team of Practice Care Navigators are here to help you look after your health and feel better.
+Our team of Practice Link Workers are here to help you look after your health and feel better.
 Lots of things in your everyday life can affect your health and get in the way of making the changes you want to make.
-Instead of giving you a prescription for a medicine, your Practice Care Navigator will work with you to create your own social prescription.
+Instead of giving you a prescription for a medicine, your Practice Link Worker will work with you to create your own social prescription.
 This will help you to access activities and support that will improve your health and enjoyment of life.
 Whatever worries or questions you may have, we are here to listen and will help you get the advice and support you need.

-How can a Practice Care Navigator help me?
+How can a Practice Link Worker help me?

 We can link you up with services in the community that can provide you with:

 - Support to make positive changes in your life

 - People to talk to about how you are feeling